dikucloud/getting-started-dikucloud-ec2/start.md

 ## How to start your own cloud project

-Do one of the following:

-* Send an email to kostas@diku.dk with the content given below (enter your information as appropriate):
+When you're ready, send an email to kostas@diku.dk

-Before applying, you'll need to make a rough budget for your usage on Amazon EC2.
+Before sending the, you'll need to make a rough budget for your usage on Amazon EC2.
 Don't worry, it is not hard.
 Use the Amazon EC2 Calculator (link below) to make the budget.
-Don't worry if it is not 100% accurate, but make an effort to make it roughly so.
+Don't worry if it is not 100% accurate, just make an effort to make it roughly so (a [back-of-the-envelope calculation](http://en.wikipedia.org/wiki/Back-of-the-envelope_calculation)).

 * [Amazon EC2 Calculator](http://calculator.s3.amazonaws.com/calc5.html)

 When you are done with your budget and have saved it, you'll get an URL for sharing.
 Write down/copy this URL.
-You'll need to enter the link in the email.

 Here is a template you can use for your email to kostas@diku.dk